 Some specimens of the Crary were manufactured in 1894 by the Garvin Machine Company of New York.
 These were probably experimental models, rather than machines that were actually sold to the public.
 The Garvin Company estimated that production versions could be made for as little as $28 each.
 At this time, the New York Sun reported enthusiastically on the Crary's prospects:

 It bears but slight resemblance to any of the standard typewriters in use, weighing but ten pounds, and being built on simple and compact lines.
 The keyboard is disc-shaped and contains eighty celluloid keys.
 The ribbon can be changed with great celerity.
 The machine will receive a book of any required size or thickness.
 It has perfectly flat platens, separate from the feed rollers, and when several copies of manuscript are required, a platen made of brass is used.
 A single sheet of notepaper seems quite as much at home between its rollers as a double-entry ledger.
 And to crown it, the price of the machine, although not yet fixed, is certain to undercut the hundred dollar marks on other first-class typewriters.Things were looking bright for the Crary, but success was not to be.
-In fact, the machine pictured at the top of this page, in the collection of the Milwaukee Public Museum.
+This typewriter is extremely rare today.
+The machine pictured at the top of this page is in the collection of the Milwaukee Public Museum.
 Another, incomplete Crary was sold by Auction Team Breker in 2007, and another turned up in an estate in 2018.
 A prototype Crary has also been found; you can read about it in The Virtual Typewriter Journal.